MauricioGB1/MAUGB-M6C-Server-Side-API-Weather-Dashboard/README.md

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README using the following syntax:

+Initial View of the Weather Dashboard Application

 ![alt text](./assets/images/image1.png)

+City name is entere to consult the wether forecast

 ![alt text](./assets/images/image2.png)

+User can check multiple cities

 ![alt text](./assets/images/img3.png)

+Cities are saved locally so the user does not have to type again

 ![alt text](./assets/images/img4.png)

 ![alt text](./assets/images/img5.png)

+In case of empty data on the city section

 ![alt text](./assets/images/img6.png)